 - to use a tissue or their sleeve for any sneeze or cough, not their hand

-Consideration is given to the types of visit that could be offered, which could include:
+- consider the types of outdoor visit that could be offered where safe to do so, which could include:

 - a window visit in which the visitor can talk to their relative/friend through an open window on the ground floor of the home/service.
 A two-metre distance from the window is maintained